 The Port of Newport maintains and operates separate commercial and recreational marinas to serve Newport's ship traffic.
 The commercial marina, located on the north side of Yaquina Bay, south of Bay Boulevard includes four docks for commercial vehicles and serves a large, prolific fishing fleet and a yacht club.
 This marina can accommodate vessels up to 100 feet.
 The recreational marina is located on the south side of Yaquina Bay, near South Beach, with space for 522 vessels and includes power, water, fuel, and sanitary services as amenities.
 This marina also serves as a public boat launch with space for trailer storage.
+The Port also provides an International Terminal with a multi-use shipping facility that is one of three deep draft ports on the Oregon Coast.
+This terminal is located on a 17-acre site about 2.5 miles from the ocean entrance.

-CHAPTER 4: SYSTEM DESIGN & MANAGEMENT PRINCIPLES
+SYSTEM DESIGN & MANAGEMENT PRINCIPLES (CHAPTER 4)